 Getting married is one of the most ecstatic moments in life.
 Bringing together two families can be very wonderful, but it can also be very stressful depending on your family situation.
-Every child of divorced parents’ question is “How am I going to have my parents in the same room?”
+Coping with family drama on your wedding day is not what any couple wish for, read on for our top tips to avoid any drama on your big day!

 Many even fret about step-parents, new girlfriends and boyfriends, the duty of walking the bride down the aisle, and seating arrangements.
 It is absolutely imperative to have open communication with all parties about everything.
 Be sure to consistently remind each individual that it is your wedding day and all hard feelings should be set aside so your unity can be peacefully celebrated.
 But that is easier said than done, of course.